mochajs/mocha/docs/index.md

     --trace-deprecation                     show stack traces on deprecations
     --trace-warnings                        show stack traces on node process warnings --use_strict                            enforce strict mode
-    --watch-extensions <ext>,...            additional extensions to monitor with --watch --delay                                 wait for async suite definition
+    --watch-extensions <ext>,...            specify extensions to monitor with --watch (default: js) --delay                                 wait for async suite definition
     --allow-uncaught                        enable uncaught errors to propagate
-    --forbid-only                           causes test marked with only to fail the suite --forbid-pending                        causes pending tests and test marked with skip to fail the suite -h, --help                              output usage information
+    --forbid-only                           causes test marked with only to fail the suite --forbid-pending                        causes pending tests and test marked with skip to fail the suite --file <file>                           include a file to be ran during the suite (default: ) --exclude <file>                        a file or glob pattern to ignore (default: ) -h, --help                              output usage information

   Commands: